flyingwolfz/CCNN-CGH/README.md

   xxxload.py will load trained model and test it on a single picture, return average generation time, PSNR, SSIM, simulated reconstruction.

   xxxpsnrssim.py will test the trained model using 100 samples of DIV2K validation dataset, return average PSNR, SSIM.

+  **In reorganized codes, some issues are fixed.**

 - 2,Captured results

   including captured videos, images and corresponding CGHs.
 If you have the same devices as ours, you can use the CGHs to reproduce our experiments.
-A guide for optical setup may be uploaded in the future.

 ## 1. Set up conda environment